-These days, the best way for artists to get their music heard by a larger audience is by collaborating with other artists, and we are all about collaboration here at Мusic Gateway!
+These days, the best way for artists to get their music heard by a larger audience is by collaborating with other artists, and we are all about the collaboration here at Мusic Gateway!

 So, stay tuned to discover some of the greatest duets ever made!

 After meeting at the Newport Folk Festival the pair soon recorded one of the best male duets of all time.
 The song was recorded at Columbia Recording Studios in New York City in April 1963.
-I wonder if we’ll ever find out who this song was about?
+I wonder if we’ll ever find out who this song was about.

-There was always a debate about who this song was actually written about.
-Some people claim it was about former girlfriend Echo Helstrom.
+There was always a debate about who this song was written about.
+Some people claim it was about their former girlfriend Echo Helstrom.
 Some claim it was Bonnie Beecher.
 Both girls Dylan knew before leaving for New York.
 We wonder…

 This song replaced Nelly’s previous single ‘Hot In Here’ on the chart, peaking at number one on the US Billboard Charts Hot 100 for 10 consecutive weeks.
 The track also hit number 1 in countries such as the United Kingdom and Australia.

-Here we have one of the best male female duets released in June 1976.
+Here we have one of the best male-female duets released in June 1976.
 This song has been certified platinum by the Recording Industry Association of America!
 In the UK, the duet became Elton’s first #1 single in Britain on July 2nd.

 The writers of this song Elton John and Carte Blanche (Bernie Taupin) received the 1976 Ivor Novello Award for Best Song Musically and Lyrically.
-After this duet with Dee, John failed to have another US solo number one single until ‘Candle In The Wind ‘ in 1997.
+After this duet with Dee, John failed to have another US solo number-one single until ‘Candle In The Wind ‘ in 1997.

 Agh!
 What an amazing duet this is.
-This is one of our favourite soft rock duets of all time.
+This is one of our favorite soft rock duets of all time.
 It was recorded and released in 1983.
 It was originally written in an R&B style for Marvin Gaye but was later changed for the Kenny Rogers album.
 In 2005, the song topped CMT’s poll of the best country duet of all time!

 This song was written and later recorded by the Bee Gees but was sung by the pair Rogers and Parton.
 It was released in August 1983 as the first single from Rogers’ album ‘Eyes That See In The Dark’.
-It was recorded in 1983 in LA with record label RCA.
+It was recorded in 1983 in LA with the record label RCA.

 Moreover, Rogers and Parton went on to record a Christmas album together.
-They would continue to perform together on stage and record together up until Rogers’ retirement in 2017.
+They would continue to perform on stage and record together until Rogers’ retirement in 2017.
 The final song they released together was ‘You Can’t Make Old Friends’ in 2013.

 Released in March 1982 as one of the best R&B and soft rock duets of all time.
 This single marked the first ever time that Paul McCartney had released a duet with another major artist.
-It led onto his 1980’s collabs with Michael Jackson.
+It led to his 1980’s collabs with Michael Jackson.
 The single spent 7 weeks at Number 1 on the Billboard Hot 100 in the US and was the 4th biggest hit there of 1982.

 McCartney wrote this song at his farm in Scotland.
 The song is about the black and white keys on a piano (black being ebony and white being ivory) but is also about integration and racial harmony.
-He had always envisioned singing this song with a black male singer and so he and Stevie recorded the track at George Martin’s AIR studios in Montserrat.
+He had always envisioned singing this song with a black male singer, so he and Stevie recorded the track at George Martin’s AIR studios in Montserrat.

-From the album Bella Donna this is one of the best rock duets of all time.
+From the album Bella Donna, this is one of the best rock duets of all time.
 This song is a reflection of the striking feminine energy underpinning the music on the 1981 disc, which topped the US and Australian album charts and launched the Fleetwood Mac Member’s solo career.